rohieb/latex-zube/README.md

 This package consists of the following files:

-    form034122.pdf    -- original PDF of form 034122 "Bestätigung über
+    fm034122.pdf      -- original PDF of form 034122 "Bestätigung über
                          Sachzuwendung / steuerbegünstigte Einrichtung / Verein"
     README            -- this README
-    zube.ins          -- LaTeX installation file for the zube package zube.dtx          -- LaTeX code for the zube package zube-example.tex  -- examples for using the zube package
+    zube.ins          -- LaTeX installation file for the zube package zube.dtx          -- LaTeX code for the zube package zubexmpl.tex      -- examples for using the zube package

 You can create `zube.sty` from `zube.dtx` by running

     $ latex zube.ins

-Then copy `zube.sty` and `form*.pdf` into your TEXMF tree.
+Then copy `zube.sty` and `fm*.pdf` into your TEXMF tree.
 Refer to the documentation of your TeX distribution for where this folder is located, and whether you need to update any package databases.
-On most recent distributions, dropping the file into `$HOME/texmf/tex/latex/` should work.
+On most recent distributions, dropping the files into `$HOME/texmf/tex/latex/` should work.

 You can also create the (German) documentation for this package by running